Does Nicotine Keep You Awake?

 In addition to modifying your smoking habits, there are also general sleep hygiene practices that can help improve the quantity and quality of your rest:

-• Create a relaxing pre-bed routine to help you unwind, such as taking a warm bath, reading, or practicing relaxation techniques
+Create a Relaxing Routine: Develop a pre-bed routine to help you unwind, such as taking a warm bath, reading, or practicing relaxation techniques

-• Avoid caffeine, heavy meals, and intense exercise close to bedtime
+Avoid Sleep Disruptors: Limit caffeine, heavy meals, and intense exercise close to bedtime

 The Bottom Line

-Nicotine is indeed a significant contributor to sleep problems for many cigar smokers.
+Research consistently demonstrates that nicotine is indeed a significant contributor to sleep problems for many cigar smokers14,15.
 Its stimulating effects, withdrawal symptoms, and impact on sleep structure can lead to difficulty falling asleep, staying asleep, and getting truly restful sleep.

 The best solution is to quit smoking entirely.
 I know that’s a daunting prospect, but remember that you don’t have to go it alone.
 There are so many resources and supportive professionals ready to help you break free from nicotine addiction and reclaim your sleep.

 If quitting isn’t an option right now, even small changes to your smoking habits and sleep hygiene can make a meaningful difference.
-And every step you take towards healthier sleep is a step towards better overall health and well-being.
+Research shows that smokers are almost 50% more likely to experience sleep troubles than non-smokers16, but every step you take towards healthier sleep is a step towards better overall health and well-being.

 No matter where you are in your journey, know that better sleep is possible.
 With the right strategies, support, and commitment, you can overcome nicotine’s grip and start getting the deep, restful sleep your mind and body crave.